Load from External Kafka

 .

-in the JSON can be omitted if the key name does not contain a colon :
+In the case of JSON that does not contain a colon :

 CREATE DATA_SOURCE s1 = """{